 How did REI’s dividend get started?

 And enjoy it we do!
-Has it always been a 10% dividend?
+Has it always been a 10-percent dividend?

-In 1938, the co-op gave back either five percent or 25 percent of the total spent, depending on what each member bought.
-By 1947, quarterly dividends were consistent at 15 percent; a year later the co-op began to use the annual 10 percent dividend that we’re familiar with.
+In 1938, the co-op gave back either 5 percent or 25 percent of the total spent, depending on what each member bought.
+By 1947, quarterly dividends were consistent at 15 percent; a year later, the co-op began to use the annual 10-percent dividend that we’re familiar with.

 Who all can be listed on a membership?

 So, you’re a member and you finally got that dividend in the mail.
-What to spend it on…choices!
-We asked REI what they liked this year.
-Not surprisingly, many of the items REI likes, GearJunkie likes as well.
-Below is a list of items from low price to high.
+What to spend it on?
+Choices galore!
+We asked REI what it liked this year.
+Not surprisingly, GearJunkie likes much of the same gear.
+Below is a list of items for all budgets.

 REI Dividend: Get Your Gear Now

-Dividends have an expiration date; annual dividends are good for two years after they’ve been issued and expire on January 3rd.
-Refunds are issued for unredeemed REI credit card rebates.
+Dividends have an expiration date: Annual dividends are good for 2 years after issued and expire on January 3.
+The brand issues refunds for unredeemed REI credit card rebates.

-Finally, it’s worth noting REI pairs the dividend release with an annual sale — make a purchase with your dividend on or before April 4th and you get an additional 20% off a full-priced and outlet item.
-So, act soon to make the most of your dividend.
+Finally, it’s worth noting REI pairs the dividend release with an annual sale — make a purchase with your dividend on or before April 4 and get an additional 20 percent off a full-priced item and an outlet item.
+So act soon to make the most of your dividend.